davidebrescia/FGPA_axi4stream_color_to_grayscale_converter/README.md

-# FGPA_axi4stream_color_to_grayscale_converter
+# Axi4-Stream RGB->BW image converter
 Super fast modules for RGB->BW image conversion.
-Axi4-Stream interfaces.
+All the interfaces respect Axi4-Stream protocol.
+For more details, look at the (italian) comments starting from 'axi_mean.vhd' module.